rorzen/owncloud-install-and-configure/index.md

 * Open ownCloud in Browser
 * Open Local Folder

-Choose the option where you want to synchronize your files. click **Finish**.
+Choose the option where you want to synchronize your files.
+Click **Finish**.
 ![image](/git-image/owncloud4.png)